dmitry-merzlyakov/nledger/README.md

 ```
 git clone https://github.com/dmitry-merzlyakov/nledger
 cd nledger
+pwsh -file ./get-nledger-tools.ps1 -pythonConnect
 pwsh -file ./get-nledger-up.ps1 -install
 ```

-On Windows, depending on your Powershell version, the last command might look like:
+On Windows, depending on your Powershell version, the last commands may look like:
 ```
+powershell -ExecutionPolicy RemoteSigned -File ./get-nledger-tools.ps1 -pythonConnect
 powershell -ExecutionPolicy RemoteSigned -File ./get-nledger-up.ps1 -install
 ```

+The command `pythonConnect` is needed if you want to run Python-related unit tests.
+It can be skipped otherwise.

 ### Install from NLedger Installation Package